-California Real Estate Lawyers Helping Clients Deal With Sellers Who Failed to Disclose a Property Defect
+Helping Clients Deal With Sellers Who Failed To Disclose Property Defects

-Throughout Northern California, people turn to Last & Faoro because of our knowledge and experience handling claims arising from a seller’s failure to disclose a material property defect.
-While performing transactional services, we are also adept to helping to prevent this situation by counseling both buyers and sellers about their obligations and rights when negotiating purchase and sale agreements.
+Throughout Northern California, people turn to Last, Faoro & Whitehorn because of our attorneys’ knowledge and experience handling claims arising from sellers’ failure to disclose material property defects.
+While performing transactional services, they are also adept at helping prevent this situation by counseling both buyers and sellers about their obligations and rights when negotiating purchase and sale agreements.

 If you have discovered that a seller failed to disclose a property or construction defect, contact us today to schedule an appointment to discuss your situation with our real estate dispute attorneys.

-Our goal is to try and prevent “failure to disclose” disputes by counseling parties involved in a real estate transaction before a purchase agreement is signed.
+Our goal is preventing “failure to disclose” disputes by counseling parties involved in real estate transactions before purchase agreements are signed.
 When we represent the buyer, we counsel on the disclosures to which they are entitled.
-On the other side, when representing the seller, we believe one of our primary roles is advise sellers of their duties to disclose.
+On the other side, when representing the seller, we believe that one of our primary roles is to advise the seller of their duty to disclose.

-Since we have experience representing sellers and buyers, we understand the expectations of both sides, as well as the strategy that each side may implement.
+Since we have experience representing sellers and buyers, we understand the expectations of both sides as well as the strategy that each side may implement.
 If a dispute does arise, we can help you through the mediation process, and our lawyers are fully prepared to litigate the matter in court, when necessary.
-We have experience helping sellers when buyer’s fail to fulfill their contractual obligations.
+They have experience helping sellers when buyers fail to fulfill their contractual obligations.

-Often people come to us after they have merely relied upon a realtor for a transaction, and now, there is a dispute.
-Since we have over 23 years of real estate experience, we can quickly familiarize ourselves with the specifics and help plan a pragmatic approach to closing the deal or resolving a dispute.
+Often, people come to us after they have merely relied on a realtor for a transaction and now there is a dispute.
+Since our attorneys have years of real estate experience, they can quickly familiarize themselves with the specifics and help plan a pragmatic approach to closing the deal or resolving the dispute.